-Merging characteristics of interest from other MEPS files (e.g., MEPS 2019 Full Year Consolidated File) expands the scope of potential estimates.
+Merging characteristics of interest from other MEPS files (e.g., MEPS 2020 Full Year Consolidated File) expands the scope of potential estimates.
 For example, to estimate the total number of outpatient visits for persons with specific characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the outpatient visit file.
 This procedure is illustrated below.
-The MEPS 2019 Appendix File, HC-213I, provides additional details on how to merge MEPS data files.